Cumulus Linux supports a few forms of network virtualization.

 MTU Size for Virtual Network Interfaces

-The maximum transmission unit (MTU) size for a virtual network interface should be 50 bytes smaller than the MTU for the physical interfaces on the switch.
-For more information on setting MTU, read Layer 1 and Switch Port Attributes.
+Ensure that the maximum transmission unit (MTU) size for a virtual network interface is 50 bytes smaller than the MTU for the physical interfaces on the switch.
+For more information on setting the MTU, read Switch Port Attributes.

 Layer 3 and Layer 2 VNIs Cannot Share the Same ID